Government Incentives for AD

 Since April 2010, Feed-in Tariffs (FITs) have provided a guaranteed price for a fixed period to small-scale electricity generators.
 FITs are intended to encourage the provision of small-scale low carbon electricity.
 Only AD facilities with less than 5MW capacity, completed after 15 July 2009, are eligible for FITs.
 The Government offers preliminary accreditation for AD, with a guarantee that the project will be eligible for the tariff payable at the time of accreditation.
 Each tariff runs for 20 years.

 There are two elements to the scheme; the generation tariff for every kWh of electricity generated, and the export tariff for every kWh of electricity exported to the national transmission network.
-The current generation tariffs for AD are as follows (from April 2013):
+The current generation tariffs for AD are as follows (until March 31st 2013):

 - Facilities of less than or equal to 250kWe are entitiled to 15.16 p/kWh.